 During the twentieth century, some 20 University of Vienna–connected people have won the Nobel Prize, including:

 Other prominent, twentieth-century University of Vienna–connected persons include the following:

 Who are University of Vienna's Most influential alumni?

-University of Vienna's most influential alumni faculty include professors and professionals in the fields of Psychology, Sociology, and Religious Studies.
-University of Vienna’s most academically influential people include Sigmund Freud, Karl Popper, and Edmund Husserl.
+University of Vienna's most influential alumni faculty include professors and professionals in the fields of Psychology, Sociology, and Philosophy.
+University of Vienna’s most academically influential people include Sigmund Freud, Karl Popper, and Gregor Mendel.

 Austrian neurologist known as the founding father of psychoanalysisview profile

 Austrian-British philosopher of scienceview profile

 Silesian scientist and Augustinian friarview profile

 German philosopher, known as the father of phenomenologyview profile